Invariant Measures for a Stochastic Fokker-Planck Equation

 \section{Abstract}

-We study the kinetic Fokker-Planck equation perturbed by a stochastic Vlasov force term.
-When the noise intensity is not too large, we solve the Cauchy Problem in a class of well-localized (in velocity) functions.
-We also show that, when the noise intensity is sufficiently small, the system with prescribed mass admits a unique invariant measure which is exponentially mixing.
-The proof uses hypocoercive decay estimates and hypoelliptic gains of regularity.
-At last we also exhibit an explicit example showing that some restriction on the noise intensity is indeed required.
+We study a kinetic Vlasov/Fokker-Planck equation perturbed by a stochastic forcing term.
+When the noise intensity is not too large, we solve the corresponding Cauchy problem in a space of functions ensuring good localization in the velocity variable.
+Then we show under similar conditions that the generated dynamics, with prescribed total mass, admits a unique invariant measure which is exponentially mixing.
+The proof relies on hypocoercive estimates and hypoelliptic regularity.
+At last we provide an explicit example showing that our analytic framework does require some smallness condition on the noise intensity.